 What Happens While I'm Asleep?

 An anesthesiologist or nurse anesthetist will be with you during your surgery.
-She’ll give you medicine to keep you asleep for the whole procedure.
-She’ll also keep track of your vital signs like heart rate, body temperature, breathing, and blood pressure.
+They’ll give you medicine to keep you asleep for the whole procedure.
+They’ll also keep track of your vital signs like heart rate, body temperature, breathing, and blood pressure.

 Will I Remember Anything?